An Overview of Malva Sylvestris

 - The flower is commonly found in wild fields

 Benefits of Malva Sylvestris

 The flower and leaves of this plant are used to make medicine.
 Malva is an effective treatment for mouth and throat irritation, dry cough, and bronchitis.
 Additionally, Malva is effective in treating stomach problems and urinary problems.
-Mallow is used to treating wounds by putting it in a warm, moist dressing (poultice) and applying directly to the skin or by adding it to bathwater.
+Mallow treats wounds by putting them in a warm, moist dressing (poultice) and applying directly to the skin or by adding it to bathwater.
 Almost all parts of the mallow plant are edible: the leaves, the stems, the flowers, the seeds, and the roots (its cousin, Althaea, gives the sap that makes marshmallows).
-The mucilage in marshmallows gives them a slimy texture, similar to that of okra.
+The mucilage in marshmallows gives them a slimy texture similar to that of okra.

-In a sunny spot in the garden, germinate seeds under lights at a slightly cooler temperature, then harden off and transplant.
-Mauve is a very low-maintenance plant, which means it requires very little attention.
-During the dry summer months, regular watering, loosening the soil, weeding, and timely deadheading of spent flowers are necessary for mauve care.
-Plants of the Malva genus do not need to be planted very deeply in the ground when they are young.
-Seedlings should be planted deep enough to cover the roots, and the soil should be loose enough for watering.
-The ground should remain moist for at least a few days after planting.
+To grow Mauve in a sunny garden, germinate the seeds under lights at slightly cooler temperatures, then harden off and transplant.
+Mauve is a low-maintenance plant that only requires regular watering, soil loosening, weeding, and timely deadheading of spent flowers during dry summer.
+When planting, ensure that the seedlings are buried deep enough to cover the roots but not too profound and the soil is loose enough for proper watering.
+To promote successful growth, keep the soil moist for a few days after planting.